 Connect with Work

-The programme works with people who want to get into work but, for a number of reasons, face challenges – such as a lack of experience or confidence, fewer educational qualifications, care requirements or disabilities – and helps them to develop the skills, connections and opportunities that can set their life path onto an entirely new trajectory.
+The programme works with people who want to get into work but, for a number of reasons, face challenges – such as a lack of experience or confidence, fewer educational qualifications, care requirements or disabilities – and helps them to develop the skills, connections and opportunities that provide a way in, or back into the workforce.

 Barclays and Bupa have had a strong relationship for many years and Connect with Work offered an opportunity to work together further.
 The access that Connect with Work could provide to a wider pool of potential candidates was an attractive prospect for Bupa.
 And for the company’s Learning and Development team, the programme also offered a chance to make a powerful impact on people’s lives.

 Seven participants joined the initial Connect with Work programme with Bupa, supported by The Prince’s Trust.
 The participants split their time on the programme, with 70% spent working in Bupa’s care homes and 30% in classroom-based activities with Bupa, Barclays and The Prince’s Trust.
 At the care home, they experienced everything from housekeeping, laundry and kitchen support, to working with residents.
 This was so successful that the residents decided to invite the participants to join them at their annual summer barbecue, a highlight in the home’s calendar.

 For Bupa, it was the support that both staff and participants received through the programme that made it stand out from other recruitment channels.
 For the participants, the learning experience of the programme had a powerful impact.
 Susanna Bannister, Connect with Work graduate and Bupa Activities Coordinator, commented: “I don’t want to think about where I would be without Connect with Work to be honest with you.
 It gave me so much confidence and self-belief…I adore my job, I would not want to change it for the world.”